DJMare/express_Sequelize_RunningQueries_QueryBasedOnOperators/README.md

 # Express_Sequelize_RunningQueries_QueryBasedOnOperators
-An express app utilizing sequelize to connect to mySQL and running query based on operators.
+An Express app utilizing sequelize to connect to mySQL and running query based on operators.

 COMMAND PROMPT